vasipallys/createdifyagents/recreate_all.md

 - Force `must_split=true` when points is 13.
 - Attach the supplied provider, model, and title.

+Anchor and split point fields are still declared as required integers.
+If `_points()` returns null for one of those nested entries, Pydantic validation may raise; that exception becomes the normal sync/SSE pipeline error path.
+Likewise, non-integer person-day strings may raise during `int()` coercion.

 `to_result()` is `parse_json_payload()` followed by `dict_to_result()`.

 ## 8. Invariant gate (`engine.apply_invariant_gate`)